 - Amulet Books – A graphic novel imprint of Abrams.

-- Etch – A new graphic novel imprint of HMH Kids that publishes graphic novels for middle-grade and young adults.
+- Etch – A graphic novel imprint of Clarion/Harper Collins (formerly HMH Kids) that publishes graphic novels for middle-grade and young adults.

 - Graphix – A graphic novel imprint of Scholastic Books.

 - Harper Alley – A graphic novel imprint of HarperCollins.